Dalmuir Park Housing Association Dalmuir Park Housing Association

 How does the Association let its properties?

 The Association has agreed arrangements.
 We accept Homeless referrals from the local Council.
 We have a statutory obligation to accept and re-house these referrals above all other allocations.
 These are known as Section 5 referrals.
 This would of course be dependant on houses being available at the time of referral.
-We have 4 main categories.
+We have 3 main categories.
 These are:

-2. Housing List 45%
+2. General Waiting List

-3. Internal Transfers 10%
+3. Internal Transfers

-When you apply for a house, your application will be accepted and added to a list dependant on what size of house you are eligible for.
-Acceptance onto the list does not guarantee that you will be housed by our Association.
+When you apply for a house, your application will be accepted and added to the list dependant on what size of house you are eligible for and the streets you have selected.
+Acceptance onto the list does not guarantee that you will be housed, applicants with high points may be offered accommodation at some point whereas an applicant with no points may unfortunately have little or no chance of being offered accommodation with the Association in the foreseeable future.

 Allocations are made to the applicant who has the highest number of points.
 More information is contained within our leaflet “ A guide to our Allocations Policy .”